peerlibrary/meteor-blaze-components/README.md

 when instantiating the component's class.
 Keyword arguments are wrapped into [`Spacebars.kw`](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md#helper-arguments).

+It is a good practice to always call parent class constructor using `super`.

 After the component is instantiated, all its [mixins](#user-content-reference_instance_mixins) are instantiated as well.

 <a name="reference_instance_onCreated"></a>